mlehotay/ier/IER/IER-access.md

 * impact on system-wide regulation
 * urgency of resolution

-Salient experiences therefore feel significant even when they are incorrect.
+Salient experiences therefore feel significant **even when incorrect**.

 ---

 ### **3.4 Meaning Is a Stabilization Strategy**

-Meaning organizes constraint into:
+Meaning organizes intrinsic constraint into:

 * narratives
 * symbols
 * values
 * imperatives

-This stabilizes action under uncertainty.
+This stabilizes coherent continuation under uncertainty.

 Meaning feels deep because it is **structurally stabilizing**, not because it is epistemically privileged.